-Stakeholder Level of interest Nature of interest/impact Stakeholder needs/expectations for engagement Level of engagement for delivery of relevant parts of the plan.
+Stakeholder Level of interest Nature of interest/impact Stakeholder needs/expectations for engagement Level of engagement of the plan.
 Role in facilitating involvement of their agencies in the planning process.
-State Government Agencies Attorney-General's Department Aboriginal Affairs and Reconciliation Department for Child Protection Department for Correctional Services Department for Education Department for Energy and Mining Department for Environment and Water Department of Human Services Department for Infrastructure and Transport Infrastructure SA Department for Industry, Innovation and Science Department for Trade and Investment State Planning Commission High Consideration of impacts, opportunities and policies relevant to their agencies.
+State Government Agencies Attorney-General's Department Aboriginal Affairs and Reconciliation Department for Child Protection Department for Correctional Services Department for Education Department for Energy and Mining Department for Environment and Water Department of Human Services Department for Infrastructure and Transport Infrastructure SA Department for Industry, Innovation and Science Department of Primary Industries and Regions Department for Trade and Investment State Planning Commission High Consideration of impacts, opportunities and policies relevant to their agencies.
 Have been engaged in development of the State Planning Policies.
 Pre-initiation engagement has occurred with many to understand implications for regional plans with regards to application of the State Planning Policies.
 To understand the regional plan development process.
 To be involved in the detail of plan development.
 Assume that agency relevant directions will be considered.
 Review of draft materials to ensure plan is achievable.
 Provision of suitable information and resources to share with their agencies.
-Brefings of input received from agencies and how the information is being used.
+Breifings of input received from agencies and how the information is being used.
 Involve

-Stakeholder Level of interest Nature of interest/impact Stakeholder needs/expectations for engagement Level of engagement Planning and Land Use Services Department of Treasury and Finance Department of the Premier and Cabinet Environment Protection Authority Green Industries SA SAFECOM (Country Fire Service) SA Health SA Housing Authority South Australian Tourism Commission South Australia Police Office for Recreation, Sport and Racing Commissioner for Aboriginal Engagement (SA) High Have an interest in appropriate engagement with First Nations groups Direct contact to obtain advice on engagement approach.
+Stakeholder Level of interest Nature of interest/impact Stakeholder needs/expectations for engagement Level of engagement Planning and Land Use Services Department of Treasury and Finance Department of the Premier and Cabinet Environment Protection Authority Green Industries SA SAFECOM (Country Fire Service) SA Health SA Housing Authority South Australian Tourism Commission South Australia Police Office for Recreation, Sport and Racing Commissioner for Aboriginal Engagement (SA) High Have an interest in appropriate engagement with First Nations groups.
+Direct contact to obtain advice on engagement approach.
 Expectations for engagement to be genuine, respectful, and fit for purpose for First Nations representatives or communities.
-Consult Landscape South Australia Northern and Yorke High Interested in sustainable land, water and conversation management practices.
-To understand the regional plan development process.
-To be engaged to provide information into the planning process Involve
+Consult Defence Australia and SA High There are significant Defence owned sites within the region.
+To understand the regional plan development process and how they and the community will be involved through the process.
+Involve